FIWARE/tutorials.Step-by-Step/docs/working-with-linked-data.md

 The response after the expansion/compaction operation is data which now uses all of the preferred attribute names - this is **no longer** valid NGSI-LD, but would be of use if the receiving system requests data in this format.

-Note that the reverse expansion/compaction operation could be used to convert this JSON back into a valid NSGI-LD payload before sending data to the context broker.
+Note that the reverse expansion/compaction operation could be used to convert this JSON back into a valid NGSI-LD payload before sending data to the context broker.

 ```json